securitytxt/security-txt/draft-foudil-securitytxt.md

 While this field indicates that a "security.txt" retrieved from a given URI is intended to apply to that URI, it MUST NOT be interpreted to apply to all canonical URIs listed within the file.
-Implementors SHOULD use an additional trust mechanism such as a digital signature (as per {{signature}}) to make the determination that a particular canonical URI is applicable.
+Researchers SHOULD use an additional trust mechanism such as a digital signature (as per {{signature}}) to make the determination that a particular canonical URI is applicable.